threefoldfoundation/info_sdk/src/2_gettingstarted/gettingstarted.md

 Paste your wallet address, and the FreeTFT will be sent to your stellar wallet.

-> _Please note that FreeTFT does not hold any commercial value and is not meant to be used for a trading cryptocurrency._
+> _Please note that FreeTFT is only used for testnet, does not hold any commercial value and is not meant to be used for a trading cryptocurrency._

+### Buy TFT and TFTA

-Other than FreeTFT, There are multiple options available to get yourself TFT and TFTA, please head to the [Tokens](tokens.md) section to  learn more about the tokens and how to purchase them.
+Other than FreeTFT, There are multiple options available to get yourself TFT and TFTA, please head to the [Tokens](tokens.md) section to  learn more about the tokens.
+Follow this [get tokens tutorial](getting_started_tft.md) to get yourself some TFTs and store them into your wallet within the **3Bot Connect** app.

 !!!include:tft_not_speculative_note